magneticio/vamp.io/content/documentation/installation/v0.9.4/configure-vamp.md

 2. application.conf - adds environment specifics to the generic reference.conf defaults.
 3. Java system properties - advised for advanced use only.
 4. Environment variables - overrides settings in reference.conf, application.conf and Java system properties.
 5. Key value store - overrides the applied configuration of Vamp at runtime.
-Note that `http-api` configuration cannot be updated in the key value store.
-If you need to update this, use environment variables.

 ### On this page: